hapytex/geek-calendar/birthdays/19200102-isaac_asimov/bio.md

-American science fiction writer and professor in biochemistry.
+An American science fiction writer and professor in biochemistry.